evolbeginner/phyloHessianWrapper/README.md

 4. run MCMCTree

-Copy the file `LG+G_ph/inBV/in.BV` to the folder for MCMCTree.
+Copy the file `LG+G_ph/inBV/in.BV` to the folder for MCMCTree `dating/LG+G/combined/`.
 Make sure that `usedata = 2 in.BV 3` is specified in the control file `mcmctree.ctl`.
 Then run in Bash
 ```bash
 mcmctree mcmctree.ctl
 ```

+Then compare the results with those in the folder `ori/` which uses Codeml to calculate the Hessian.